 In the first article I spoke about the importance of making a long-term action plan and doing some serious research before departure.
-Now let's look into the more concrete aspects of your relocation plan to Germany: how to calculate a realistic budget, tips for learning the language, when to set the departure date and how to find temporary accommodation.
+Now let's look into some more steps to move abroad.
+These are the more concrete aspects of your relocation plan to Germany: how to calculate a realistic budget, tips for learning the language, when to set the departure date and how to find temporary accommodation.

 Step Three: Start Saving Money

 The next step of your action plan is to build up your savings — how much depends on your lifestyle and what you want to be doing in Germany.
+Understanding how to move abroad requires a bit of planning, but it's worth it.
 If you plan to work, it can realistically take months to find a job and get a work permit, so you’ll need savings to live off of.
 (It took me 6 months to find work, get a work permit, and get my first paycheck!)
 And if you’re a language or university student, you’ll need roughly €10,000–11,000 Euros set aside as proof you can afford to live here for a year.

 As an example, a totally made-up but realistic budget for 1 month in Berlin as a freelancer might look something like this: